qdraw/starsky/readme.md

 The general application is Starsky solution (sln).
 You need to [install the solution](starsky/readme.md) first.

 ### Command line tools
-The command tools to sync the database manually use [Sync CLI](starsky/starskysynccli/readme.md) to generate thumbnail use [Sync CLI](starsky/starskysynccli/readme.md).
-The [Importer CLI](starsky/starskysynccli/readme.md)  can be used to copy files in a folder structure based on the creation datetime.
+The command tools to sync the database manually use [Synchronize CLI](starsky/starskysynchronizecli/readme.md) to generate thumbnail use [Thumbnail CLI](starsky/starskythumbnailcli/readme.md).
+The [Importer CLI](starsky/starskyimportercli/readme.md)  can be used to copy files in a folder structure based on the creation datetime.
 The datetime structure can be configured.

 To reverse geo code location information in images use the UI or the [Geo CLI](starsky/starskygeocli/readme.md).
 Use your photo to track location and match this with your camera.With this tool you add a location trail (gpx) to a folder and match the datetime to images in the folder.